New Client Info

 If this is your first session with us or if it has been over a year since you last came in, please PRINT AND FILL OUT the Health History form.

-Please bring these COMPLETED forms with you to your first session.
-If you need to fill them out at the office, Jenny well in advance to make arrangements for the extra time so it won’t shorten your session.
+To save time for your appointment, please print, fill out in advance, and bring with you whichever forms you need for your first visit.
+If you need to fill them out at the office, you must notify Jenny well in advance to make arrangements for the extra time so it won’t shorten your session.
+We do not have a receptionist.

 Hydrate, Eat Light, & Avoid Heavy Meals